 Cuban Salsa: Echeverría

 This shine type of move is a common call in Rueda de Casino, and it is often called twice in a row.
 First “Echeverría”, next “Echeverría con Vuelta”.
-Echeverría is also popular in ono-2-one social dancing.
-The Lead or the Follow simply takes the initiative and the partner will come along the second time around.
-For Echeverría we open up on three or on seven, and the twisting is done on 1-2-3 or on 5-6-7.
+Echeverría is also popular in 1-on-1 social dancing.
+For Echeverría the Lead opens up on seven and places his feet in Echeverría pose as a signal to the Follow, and the twisting is done on 1-2-3, in order to be ready to do Guapea or e.g. a Vuelta right turn on 5-6-7.

 Video 1 is from “Salsafición”, Mexico, 2018, Amando and Anahí.
 They open up on seven and twist on 1-2-3.